 The Community Centre for Refugees from Vietnam, Laos and Cambodia (VLC) in Hackney is a key support group for many migrants from these countries.

-Cambodia became a democratic country in 1993 after a national election supported by the United Nations. coup in 1997 to overthrow the government was unsuccessful.
+Cambodia became a democratic country in 1993 after a national election supported by the United Nations.
+A coup in 1997 to overthrow the government was unsuccessful.
 It is now a stable country politically, but repression and corruption are the legacy of the previous regime is still prevalent.

 The Heritage Lottery Fund (HLF) awarded South East Asian Arts Festival (SEA ArtsFest) and Khmer Arts and Heritage Limited (KAHL) a grant to capture and share the experiences of people affected by the Khmer Rouge through the Cambodian Recollections project.